aws-deepracer/aws-deepracer/deepracer_bringup/README.md

 ## Overview

 The AWS DeepRacer repository contains the configuration and launch files to enable ROS Navigation Stack on AWS DeepRacer and control the vehicle using teleop-twist-keyboard, along with the core components to integrate AWS DeepRacer with ROS Navigation stack.
-For detailed information, see [Introduction to ROS Navigation stack using DeepRacer Evo](https://github.com/aws-deepracer/deepracer/Introduction-to-ROS-Navigation-stack-using-DeepRacer-Evo.md).
+For detailed information, see [Introduction to the ROS Navigation stack using AWS DeepRacer Evo](https://github.com/aws-deepracer/aws-deepracer/introduction-to-the-ros-navigation-stack-using-aws-deepracer-evo.md).

 The **deepracer_bringup** package consists of the launch files required to launch ROS Navigation simulation/device flow along with the recommended config files required for the launch.
 The config files can be modified as per requirement.